One Foot in Heaven: Notes

 Olivia de Havilland was originally scheduled for the role of Hope Spence, but was moved over to star opposite Errol Flynn in They Died with Their Boots On.

 Raymond Massey was Hartzell Spence's choice to play his father while his mother preferred Fredric March.
 The studio's decision to cast March was made independently of the family's wishes.

 The Reverend Norman Vincent Peale was hired as a technical advisor on the film.

 The film which Spence goes to see with Hartzell is William S. Hart's 1917 Western The Silent Man.
 At the Hollywood premiere of the film, Hart was a guest of honor.

 In an uncredited role, Gig Young made one of his earlier on-screen performances as a dog groomer seeking a license.

 The book on which the movie is based takes place and ends well before 1939.
-However, the use of "Methodist Church" in the film is an impossibility because Methodist faith in America did not unify under the name "Methodist Church" until after the terms of reunification of the Methodist Episcopal Church, the Methodist Episcopal Church, South, and the Methodist Protestant Church were agreed upon and voted upon in Kansas City in 1939.
+Therefore, the use of "Methodist Church" in the film is an anachronism because Methodist faith in America did not unify under the name "Methodist Church" until after the terms of reunification of the Methodist Episcopal Church, the Methodist Episcopal Church, South, and the Methodist Protestant Church were agreed upon and voted upon in Kansas City in 1939.